xrdocs/multicast/_tutorials/mldp-flex-algo-fa.md

 ## FA + IOS-XR

 Today in IOS-XR we support the following:
-- mVPN profile 14 - partitioned MDT mLDP P2MP with BGP-AD and BGP c-mcast signaling
+- mVPN profile 14 - partitioned MDT mLDP P2MP with BGP-AD and BGP c-mcast signaling.
-- mVPNv4/ mVPNv6 overlay
+- mVPNv4/ mVPNv6 overlay.
-- Partitioned and data MDTs
+- Partitioned and data MDTs.
-- Granular mapping of (C-S, C-G) to a partitioned MDT/ data MDT bound to a FA instance
+- Granular mapping of (C-S, C-G) to a partitioned MDT/ data MDT bound to a FA instance.
-- PIM ASM, SSM, IGMPv2 and IGMPv3 as customer access protocols
+- PIM ASM, SSM, IGMPv2 and IGMPv3 as customer access protocols.
-- ECMP - A FA topology may have ECMP and therefore multicast flows are load balanced if multiple paths are available
+- ECMP - A FA topology may have ECMP and therefore multicast flows are load balanced if multiple paths are available.

 ## mLDP signaling with FA (How operation works)